If you have been in the cannabis/cannabinoid industry for any amount of time, you may have encountered the term “entourage effect.”

 Even so, a growing body of research suggests that the entourage effect is very real—and quite beneficial.

 Here’s what we do know: When you consume cannabinoids, they’re processed by your endocannabinoid system (or ECS).
-Your ECS is a “lock and key” system that regulates and controls many of our most critical bodily functions such as learning and memory, emotional processing, sleep, temperature control, sensation control, inflammatory and immune responses.
+Your ECS is a “lock and key” system that regulates and controls many of our most critical bodily functions such as learning and memory, emotional processing, sleep, temperature control, sensation control, and inflammatory and immune responses.

 When a single cannabinoid—such as THC or CBD—enters your system, it binds with CB1 and CB2 receptors, and you’ll receive some of the benefits of the chemical compound.
 But, in theory, you won’t receive all of them unless you throw in other cannabinoids or terpenes.